 Cowtown Angels

-The Cowtown Angels network is accepting applications for funding consideration with a monthly deadline of the fourth Monday in 2023.
+The Cowtown Angels network is accepting applications for funding consideration with a monthly deadline of the fourth Monday most months.
 Based in Fort Worth, Cowtown Angels is an angel network that connects entrepreneurs seeking early-stage funding with local investors in an environment that accelerates growth and rewards strategic risk-taking.
 Cowtown Angels is a program of TechFW, a non-profit organization created to encourage the development of the local business community by helping regional entrepreneurs commercialize innovative technology.

 Go here for more information.